7 Steps to Learn from Mistakes and Grow as a Person

 • What would happen if you were to repeat this mistake in the long-term?

-• Which habit would you like to replace this behaviour with?
+• Which habit would you like to replace this behavior with?

 • What are the long-term benefits of doing something different?

-Having a bit of compassion for yourself will help you to make the best out of the situation and use it to benefit you in the future.
+Having compassion for yourself will help you make the best of the situation and use it to benefit you in the future.

 Action Item: Try mirror work.
-Spend ten minutes a day looking at yourself in the mirror, and saying “I forgive myself for…” in order to move past any regret and hurt you’re holding on to.
+Spend ten minutes a day looking at yourself in the mirror and saying, “I forgive myself for…” to move past any regret and hurt you’re holding on to.

 3. Ask Yourself the Hard Questions

-Understanding why something happened means looking at the way your actions led to a mistake, and your contribution to the outcome.
+Understanding why something happened means examining how your actions led to a mistake and your contribution to the outcome.

-This isn’t about blaming yourself, it’s about learning how you can avoid the same thing happening and notice the signs before the ball even gets rolling.
+This isn’t about blaming yourself; it’s about learning to avoid the same thing happening and noticing the signs before the ball gets rolling.

 You can ask yourself: